hdosanjh/CRWR1200-draft/draft.md

 "Only a cherry could top this sunny day"

-stabbing someone in the back and twisting the knife scene
+stabbing someone in the back and twisting the knife scene?????

 ##

 The mango sun kisses the milky green well as the young girl collects the fallen feathers of the peacocks.
 When she reaches home she places the feathers next to the ones collected yesterday morning.
-She sighs, quickly placing her long hair into a bun and splashes some water on her face.
-Her mother calls
+She sighs as she quickly places her long hair into a bun.
+In the small courtyard she splashes some cold water from the steel bucket onto her face.
+Her brother walks out of his room adjusting the pleats in his turban.